 In the world of everything polyester, exploring new and unique fabrics may sound scary and daunting to you.
 However, there are so many new innovations in textiles these days that it’s so exciting to see and learn about!
 At least for me…but I’m like a kid in a candy store when it comes to fabric.
 Oh the possibilities!

-Tru’s first collection is all made out of modal and I realised that many people hadn’t heard of it, so I wanted to give you all a brief intro to some great sustainable fabrics to look out for and to know that there is more out there than just polyester.
+Tru’s Essentials Collection is all made out of modal and I realised that many people hadn’t heard of it, so I wanted to give you all a brief intro to some great sustainable fabrics to look out for and to know that there is more out there than just polyester.
 There are many harmful chemicals used in the production of polyester,including carcinogens, and if emitted to water and air untreated, can cause significant environmental damage.
 Even within polyester there are sustainable options like polyester made from recycled plastic bottles!
 Who would have thought?
 Continue reading Fabric 101

 We are very excited to announce our recent collaboration with Ethik Boutique and eco-design hub.
 Ethik is a Montreal based boutique that sells ethical brands from Canada and abroad.
 Check them out at https://ethik-bgc.ca/